-Figure 4 is a scatterplot of NO_x concentrations by wind direction at the ALSH monitor for the second modeling period.
-Four clusters appear to be NO_x concentrations.
+A scatterplot of oxides of nitrogen (NO_x) concentrations by wind direction at the ALSH monitor for the second modeling period was prepared and four clusters of NO_x concentrations were seen.
 The lowest NO_x concentrations are associated with winds from the northwest (315 degrees).
-Three other clusters show higher NO_x concentrations: when the winds were from (1) the west-northwest (285 degrees), (2) from the southwest (210 degrees), and (3) the southeast (140 degrees).
-These clusters are annotated on Figure 4.
-When vectors are drawn to ALSH from these directions, as shown in Figure 5, the relationships between known source regions and NO_x concentrations measured at ALSH become apparent: cluster 1 is associated with sources in Bahrain (and possibly sources in Saudi Arabia), cluster 2 is associated with sources in the industrial city of Dukhan, and cluster 3 is associated with sources in the RLIC.
+Three other clusters show higher NO_x concentrations: when the winds were from (1) the west-northwest (285 degrees), (2) the southwest (210 degrees), and (3) the southeast (140 degrees).
+These clusters are annotated on Figure 3.
+When vectors are drawn to ALSH from these directions, as shown in Figure 4, the relationships between known source regions and NO_x concentrations measured at ALSH become apparent: cluster 1 is associated with sources in Bahrain (and possibly sources in Saudi Arabia), cluster 2 is associated with sources in the industrial city of Dukhan, and cluster 3 is associated with sources in the RLIC.